bpung05/databaseProj/README.md

     I left the app in debug mode so if any errors did occur you could find them.
     In produciton I would turn it to production such that users can see the errors.

+    Admin functionality:
+        -admin can add user
+        -admin can query logs
+        -admin can query rosters
+    User functionality:
+        -user can query rosters

+    Both admin and user can logout

+    Explore and hopefully you find some interesting statistics.
+Go reds!

     Hopefully everything went smoothly!

 ### Extra credit things